 A grade of "I" (incomplete) is to be given rarely, at the professor's discretion.
 Students must be earning a passing grade at the time of the request for an "I" grade.
 The student will work with the professor to establish a plan for completion of the course.
-Work must be completed within 12 months of the end of the course, with possible extension of 6 months available at the discretion of the professor.
-The new grade is used to compute the grade point average.
+Work must be completed within 7 weeks of the end of the course, at which time a grade will be assigned based on the work completed up to that point.
+A plan for completion that extends beyond 7 weeks must be approved by the professor and the director of the program.
+The new grade is used to compute the grade point average, but the "I" remains on the student's permanent record.